-On July 19, 2018 the Company and Conrent, amended the Amended Facility Agreement, which alters certain provisions of the Company's existing \$30.4 million unsecured debt facility.
-Effective July 19, 2018, the Amended Facility Agreement (i) extended the Maturity Date to the earlier of either April 1, 2019 or the date upon which the Outstanding Principal Amount, as defined therein, is repaid by the Company, and (ii) provided that in the event of a Change of Control, as defined therein, Conrent shall immediately cancel the facility and declare the Outstanding Principal Amount, together with unpaid interest, immediately due and payable.
-On November 14, 2018, the Company requested that Conrent extend the maturity of the Amended Facility Agreement from April 1, 2019 to April 1, 2020.
-On December 3, 2018, Conrent agreed to convene meetings of the Noteholders and subsequently issued a notice of a meeting of Noteholders for each series of Notes to be held on January 16, 2019.
-Based on the discussions between the Company and Conrent to date, the Company anticipates that the Noteholders will agree to extend the maturity of the Amended Facility Agreement before the maturity on April 1, 2019, however no assurance can be given.
+On February 24, 2019 the Company and Conrent Invest S.A. ("Conrent"), acting on behalf of its compartment, Safety 2, amended the facility agreement originally entered into by and between the parties on December 30, 2013 (the "Amended Facility Agreement"), which Amended Facility Agreement alters certain provisions of the Company's existing \$30.4 million unsecured debt facility.
+Effective February 24, 2019, the Amended Facility Agreement (i) extended the Maturity Date to the earlier of either April 1, 2020 or the date upon which the Outstanding Principal Amount, as defined therein, is repaid by the Company, and (ii) provided that in the event of a Change of Control, as defined therein, Conrent shall immediately cancel the facility and declare the Outstanding Principal Amount, together with unpaid interest, immediately due and payable.
+On December 4, 2019, the Company requested that Conrent extend the maturity of the Amended Facility Agreement from April 1, 2020 to July 1, 2021 On January 6, 2020 the investors who owned the securities from Conrent used to finance the debt (the "Noteholders") held a meeting to address the Company's request.
+On January 7, 2020, Conrent notified the Company in writing that the Noteholders agreed to extend the maturity of the Amended Facility Agreement from April 1, 2020 to July 1, 2021.
+On January 10, 2020, the Company and Conrent entered into an amendment to the Facility Agreement which extends the maturity of the Facility to July 1, 2021.